Latest News

 The Prime Minister Keir starmer has laid out a number of major industrial policies to revive Britain's stagnant economy.
 This includes pouring money into the artificial-intelligence industry which, according to the government, would increase productivity and generate over $50 billion in gains each year.

 The data centres that run AI are highly energy-intensive and often require a separate source of power to operate.
-According to grid operator NESO the UK's electricity demand is expected to increase from 319 terawatt-hours in 2024 up to 450 TWh by 2035.
-Data centres are expected to triple their power consumption during this period.
+According to NESO grid operator, the UK's electricity demand is expected to increase from 319 terawatt-hours in 2024 to 450 tWh in 2030, with data centre power consumption set to triple during that time.

 The government's plans to modernise and expand the country's aging power system through low-carbon sources of energy could paradoxically complicate this effort by increasing Britain's already high energy costs.